Hallways Handbook

 Room Entry and Room Search Policy

-The guidelines outlined for entry and search at the university are intended for internal protection and control; however, nothing herein can limit the ability of a bonafide law enforcement or judicial agency from seeking and obtaining legal search warrants for use on the university campus.
-Section 3342-4-05.1 of the Kent State Policy Register shall govern the room entry and room search policy.
+The guidelines outlined for entry and search at the university are intended for internal protection and control.
+This will not limit the ability of law enforcement or a judicial agency from seeking and obtaining legal search warrants for use on the university campus.
+Section 3342-4-05.1 of the Kent State University Policy Register contains the room entry and room search policy.

 “Room entry” is defined as entrance to a student’s room to fulfill the duties of authorized personnel.
 “Room search” is defined as a formal seeking out of evidence for reasonable cause that one of the conditions for room search has been violated.